 Scaling up the program’s impact in Romania

-Drawing on the tested knowledge brought by the Primokiz approach, ISSA now partners with the Jacobs Foundation, the Step by Step Center for Education and Professional Development and UNICEF in Romania to implement a four-year initiative for piloting new ways of designing, planning and delivering services for the youngest children and their families through enhanced cooperation and coordination at community or municipality level.
+Drawing on the tested knowledge brought by the Primokiz approach, ISSA partnered in February 2019 with the Jacobs Foundation, the Step by Step Center for Education and Professional Development and UNICEF in Romania to implement a four-year initiative for piloting new ways of designing, planning and delivering services for the youngest children and their families through enhanced cooperation and coordination at community or municipality level.
 This initiative, called Romania Grows with You, aims to push the agenda forward in early years policies and practices in the country, while making the case for the importance of high-quality services.

 Among other models and methodologies, the Primokiz approach will be used to help develop and frame a strong and integrated early childhood development system in two pilot counties in Romania.
 The initiative will start with implementation in close to 60 services for children from birth to 6 years of age, aspiring to reach, during the 4 years of implementation, up to 100 early years services, both traditional (e.g. kindergartens and creches) and complementary services in the two counties.

 In early 2020 the partners teamed up again to pilot the Primokiz approach in Slovenia.
 Just as the partnership in Romania, Slovenia Grows with You, aims to raise awareness about the importance of holistically addressing the needs of children and families in a coordinated manner.
 The three-year project will pilot new ways of designing, planning and delivering responsive and demand-driven services for the youngest children and their families through enhanced cooperation and coordination at local and national levels.

 In addition to piloting in Romania and Slovenia, the partnership with Jacobs Foundation enables ISSA to identify the best approaches to scaling-up the Primokiz approach in other countries.
 ISSA will use the power of its large network to support such endeavors through a learning community of Primokiz implementers internationally.